diodemusic/lulu/README.md

 # pyke

-**pyke** is a simple-by-design Riot API wrapper specifically for League of Legends.
+**pyke** is an opinionated, simple-by-design Riot API wrapper specifically for League of Legends.

 ## Installation